EusebiuOprinoiu/polygon-plugin-boilerplate/readme.md

 # Polygon Plugin Boilerplate

 Polygon Plugin Boilerplate is a standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
-The current version is based on the WordPress Plugin Boilerplate by Tom McFarlin.

 ## New Project